-any underlying constraints can lead to low demand and low supply of development solutions, whether a technology or a practice, particularly to smallholders or poor consumers.
+Any underlying constraints can lead to low demand and low supply of an agricultural technology, particularly among smallholders and poor consumers.
 Low demand for a technology may result from limited awareness about the technology, or difficulty in accessing, paying for, or implementing the technology, particularly by smallholder farmers who are likely the final intended beneficiaries.
 Perceived risk of using the technology can also limit demand.
 On the supply side, the costs and risks of investing in developing appropriate products or services for smallholder farmers may be too high.
-Even if the product is developed, low expressed demand, or high distribution costs to reach smallholders may limit the supply.
+Even if the product is developed, low expressed demand, poor infrastructure, or high distribution costs to reach smallholders may limit the supply.
 These problems are often accentuated by a weak enabling environment.
-Overall, a reinforcing cycle of low demand and low supply can lead to a "chicken and egg" problem that inhibits the emergence of a viable and sustainable market for socially beneficial technology.
-These conditions lead to a missing or underdeveloped market for the technology or, in other words, a market failure in the provision of the technology (see Exhibit 1).
+Overall, a reinforcing cycle of low demand and low supply can lead to a "chicken and egg" problem that inhibits the emergence of a viable and sustainable market for a socially beneficial technology.
+These conditions lead to a missing or underdeveloped market for the technology or, in other words, a market failure in the provision of the technology (see Figure 1).

 Pull mechanisms offer incentives to their solvers that temporarily offset these unfavorable demand and supply conditions.
-Through results-based prizes that reduce the risk of investment in these markets, pull mechanisms effectively increase the likelihood of the solver achieving a minimum return on investment.
-Consequently, these prizes create incentives for private sector actors to develop systems for procurement, value addition, distribution, and promotion of innovative technologies, thus creating a functioning (and eventually sustainable) market for the technology.
+Through results-based prizes that reduce the cost of entry into these markets, pull mechanisms effectively increase the likelihood of the solver achieving a minimum return on investment.
+Consequently, these prizes create incentives for private sector actors to develop systems for procurement, value addition, distribution, and promotion of innovative technologies, thus creating-if successful-a functioning (and sustainable) market for the technology.

-The AgResults Kenva On-Farm Storage pilot demonstrates how this looks in practice (see Exhibit 2).
-In Kenya, as in many developing countries, as much as a quarter of smallholder farmers' production of staple grains is lost after harvest to problems such as pests and mold.
-Improved storage devices that could reduce post-harvest losses, such as hermetically sealed bags and metal or plastic silos, had been developed (see Exhibit 3).
-However, smallholder farmers' low levels of awareness of these storage products and the large investment required to raise awareness and set up distribution systems were barriers that kept suppliers from refining these products for, and marketing them to, smallholders.
-Instead, suppliers often relied on development agencies as their primary buyers because these agencies could be counted on to make large orders, conduct farmer awareness creation and trainings on how to use the products, and then distribute them at reduced or no cost to the farmer.
-Even though some development partners had been working on promoting smallholder adoption of improved onfarm storage solutions for more than a decade, at the start of the AgResults pilot, fewer than 12 percent of Kenya's smallholder farmers in the main grain growing areas were aware of the existence of improved on-farm storage technologies, and less than 4 percent were actually using them.
+The AgResults Kenya On-Farm Storage pilot demonstrates how this looks in practice.
+In Kenya prior to the pilot, as in many developing countries, as much as a quarter of smallholder farmers' production of staple grains was lost after harvest to problems such as pests and mold.
+Improved storage devices that could reduce post-harvest losses, such as hermetically sealed bags and metal or plastic silos, have been developed (see pictures on page 5).
+However, smallholder farmers' low levels of awareness of these storage products and the large investment required to raise awareness and set up distribution systems were barriers that kept suppliers from refining these products for smallholders and marketing them.
+Instead, suppliers often relied on development agencies as their primary buyers because these agencies could be counted on to make large orders, conduct farmer awareness creation and trainings on how to use the products, and then distribute them for free or on a subsidized basis.

+Even though some development partners had been working on promoting smallholder adoption of improved onfarm storage solutions for more than a decade, at the start of the AgResults pilot in 2015, fewer than 12 percent of Kenya's smallholder farmers in the main grain growing areas were aware of the existence of improved on-farm storage technologies, and less than 4 percent were actually using them.